ARPA-Network/BLS-TSS-Network/docs/upgrade-instruction.md

     ```-v <db file path>:/app/db/data.sqlite```

 5. After about 1 minute, search the log for the keyword "public_key" or "DKGKeyGenerated" and copy the public key value.
 6. Generate a signature and call the [nodeRegister contract method](https://github.com/ARPA-Network/BLS-TSS-Network/blob/0732850fe39f869a7dea899e445dfe6332462ab7/contracts/src/interfaces/INodeRegistry.sol#L25) manually with your generated public key.
-You can find the method definition here.
+The address of the contract is listed in our [Official Document](https://docs.arpanetwork.io/randcast/supported-networks-and-parameters).
 7. After calling the nodeRegister method, you should expect to see the Node Client log running correctly.